Andersen Williams

-Andersen Williams (born April 2, 2002) is a soccer player who plays for Calgary Wild FC in the Northern Super League.
+Andersen Williams (born April 2, 2002) is a Canadian soccer player who plays for Calgary Wild FC in the Northern Super League.

 Early life

 Williams began playing youth soccer with Calgary South West United SC at age six, also playing with the Whitecaps FC Alberta South Academy Centre, before joining the Whitecaps FC Girls Elite in August 2017.
 In 2019, she received the Whitecaps Academy Most Promising Female Player award.

 College career

 In 2020, Williams began attending Texas A&M University, where she played for the women's soccer team.
 After her second match in her freshman season, she suffered an torn ACL injury which kept her out for the remainder of the season, as well as her entire sophomore season.
 On September 16, 2022, she scored her first collegiate goal in a 3-2 victory over the Georgia Bulldogs.
 After returning to play for the 2022 season, she won the school's Aggie Comeback Award, after the season.
 Ahead of the 2024 season, she was named co-captain of the team.
 She also earned SEC Fall Academic Honor Roll three times.